 - "I hate to run on a flat.
 Tears th' hell outta th' tires."
 The flat has been caused by incoming fire and the driver is remarking morosely to Willie and Joe, who are actively shooting back at the offending Germans as they all attempt to flee in the Jeep.

 - Cool Car: Jeeps pop up every now and again, with the soldiers love of the rugged little machines emphasized, for their speed in combat, all terrain utility and ability to run on almost anything.
 Almost.Soldier: (With a huge, smoking hole blown through the hood of his Jeep) "We shoulda drunk th' cognac and walked t' git th' gas."

 - Deadpan Snarker: The only way Willie and Joe can even survive out there.

-- The Engineer: "Yessir, B Comp'ny broke another bridge-buildin' record.
+- The Engineer: One of them has this to report from under a bridge he'd built: "Yessir, B Comp'ny broke another bridge-buildin' record.
 A kraut company is retreating across it!"

 - Friendly Enemy: German soldiers occasionally show up being good-natured about not getting shot at.

 - One German patrolman catches Willie and Joe raiding an officer's stash of schnapps (right next to a sign declaring said schnapps verboten for enlisted men): "Nein, nein, I wouldn't dream of interfering!"